SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Cosmics.md

-Cosmic-ray generation (under-development, but good enough for preliminary studies)(#Cosmic-ray-generation-under-development-but-good-enough-for-preliminary-studies)
+Cosmic-ray generation (under-development, but good enough for preliminary studies)
 =====================================================================================================================================================================================

-How to generate cosmic events(#How-to-generate-cosmic-events)
+How to generate cosmic events
 ------------------------------------------------------------------------------

 100 events in the examples: